Step by Step: Setting up a GA4 Property in Google Analytics

-In this Step by Step guide, I’ll take you through the three steps you’ll need to go through to set up a new App + Web Property in Google Analytics.
+In this Step by Step guide, I’ll take you through the three steps you’ll need to go through to set up a new GA4 Property in Google Analytics.
 Note, this is an update to an earlier blog post covering the same topic, however, in this new post, the initial steps of creating a property can now be done in the Google Analytics interface rather than in the Firebase console.
 Yay!

 Step 1: Create a new Account in Google Analytics

-I will actually start from the Account creation screen here, because I am going to create a whole new account for a new website I’m working on for my analytics consultancy, KS Digital.
+I will actually start from the Account creation screen here, because I am going to create a whole new account for a new website I’m working on for KS Digital.
 So step 1 is to create a new account.
 If you don’t need to separate out the account due to different business units or use cases, then skip on to step #2 to create the new property.

-I’ll name my account, and then note I’m going to leave all the communication boxes checked because these tends to be useful emails from the GA team (they don’t spam you).
+I’ll name my account, and then note I’m going to leave all the communication boxes checked because these tend to be useful emails from the GA team (they don’t spam you).
 Then I’ll hit next.

-Step 3: Setting up your Data Stream
+Step 4: Setting up your Data Stream

-Now that you have a new A+W property within the Property column, you need to set up your “Data Streams” (new with the new property).
+Now that you have a new GA4 property within the Property column, you need to set up your “Data Streams” (new with the new property).
 “Streams” is the term Google is now using to indicate different pipelines of data coming into the new property.
 You’ll find this setting under the Property Column in the Admin panel.

 Once I do that, I’ll see the options available for configuring my stream.
 One important thing to call out here is “Enhanced Measurement” (which I talked about in my initial launch blogpost).
 Clicking the settings icon next to the icons show what is being measured will allow you to make changes here.
 You could decide to toggle off the automatic measurement of these, or for something like site search, if you know your query parameter is different than most of the defaults (automatically entered here), you can input it in this screen.
 Since I do want to track all of this out of the box, I’ll leave them all selected.
 I also know that my query parameter for site search is ‘s’, so I’m set with the defaults shown.